-Most documents can be located by searching the library's catalog, GIL-Find, by subject, keyword, title, etc. You may limit your search to primary resources with the facets along the left side of the screen from your initial search results.
-Each record will whether the document is held physically at Henderson Library or available online.
+All digital and most legacy Federal Government Documents (historic paper and microfilm format) can be located by searching the GS Libraries' catalog, GIL-Find, by subject, keyword, title, or other search limiters.
+You may sort your catalog search by using the "Refine Results" search limiters, e.g. format, date, (library) location, author, organization (agency), subject, etc. Each record will indicate whether the document is held physically (such as historic legacy items) at Henderson Library or available online.

-For research assistance or questions about service during limited operation: Ask for assistance via Chat.
+For research assistance or questions : Ask for assistance via Chat.

 The FDLP website provides a guide to understanding the SuDoc classification system.